For this is our God, our God forever and ever. He will be our guide even to death. Psalm 48:14

 so is your praise to the ends of the earth.

 Let the daughters of Judah rejoice because of your judgments.

-12 Walk about Zion, and go around her.
+12 Circle around Zion, and walk around her.

 Consider her palaces,